 4. Blog – be consistent with it

 Blogging is hugely underrated, and as content writers by trade we’re pretty peeved by this!
 Not only is blogging a great way to share free updates with your customers, it’s a really effective fashion marketing technique.
-By keeping up with a consistent, relevant blog, you can help strengthen your site’s SEO, which can drive you up the search rankings and increase site traffic.
+By planning an SEO-optimised content strategy and keeping up with a consistent, relevant blog, you can help strengthen your site’s SEO, which can drive you up the search rankings and increase site traffic.
 It’ll also help you connect with your switched-on audience, which can lead to brand loyalty and partnerships.
 Build out a blog calendar with high-quality content that speaks to your target audience.
 Share these blogs on your social or in email newsletters to help increase visibility.

 Aimee: “The lack of blogging for eCom brands is a particular gripe of mine that I can often be found preaching about.
 It can work absolute WONDERS for your SEO, offering a completely free way to budge you up that list on Google.
 We’ve proven time and time again how important a variety of content is and blogging is just another way of showcasing the personable voice behind the brand.
 If you’re not doing it… start.
 Immediately.
 I’m serious.”